 To be significant, the financial interest has to reasonably be related to the individual's institutional responsibilities at UW–Madison, and also needs to meet one of the follow criteria:

-a.
-The value of remuneration received from the entity in the twelve months preceding the disclosure in combination with the value of any equity interest in the entity as of the date of disclosure exceeds $5,0000.
+The value of remuneration received from the entity in the twelve months preceding the disclosure in combination with the value of any equity interest in the entity as of the date of disclosure exceeds $5,000.

 Chapter 8 of the University of Wisconsin System Board of Regents requires all faculty (regardless of appointment) and all academic staff with a 50% or greater appointment to annually file an OAR.
 Individuals with active management plans from the COI Committee must file annually as well.

-Additionally, PHS regulations require all individuals listed on human subjects protocols or federal grants to file OARs annually and whenever they undertake new outside activities.
+Additionally, PHS regulations and University of Wisconsin–Madison policy require all individuals listed on human subjects protocols or federal grants to file OARs annually and whenever they undertake new outside activities.
 See 42 C.F.R.
 Part 50, Subpart F.